Autistic and Neurodiverse Relationships

 And, many of us seem to attract or fall for narcissists or similar, and have to extricate ourselves from those relationships as well.
 Especially if we were raised by one.

-Aside: I now firmly believe that some autistics are ALSO narcissists no, not the majority, most of us may just feel “narcissistic” or selfish and insensitive to our partners and friends at times, but… some really actually truly are also narcissists.
-BUT, I would NOT go labeling someone a narcissist who is not fully properly diagnosed by a qualified mental health professional.
-I say this as someont tried to tell me six years ago that that was not possible: you are EITHER autistic OR a narcissist, you can’t be both.
+Aside: I now firmly believe that some autistics are ALSO narcissists no, not the majority, most of us may just feel “narcissistic” or selfish and insensitive to our partners and friends at times due to mind blindness and more, but… some really actually truly are also narcissists.
+I say this as someone tried to tell me six years ago that this was not possible, because they were mutually exclusive: they claimed you are EITHER autistic OR a narcissist, you can’t be both.
 They set me up to be abused with that statement and I’m still recovering.
-Beacuse it’s just not true.
+Because it’s just not true.
 (No, not all autistics are narcissists, but some definitely are!)
+BUT, I would NOT go labeling someone a narcissist who is not fully properly diagnosed by a qualified mental health professional.

 And, I feel strongly that it is disingenuous and quite misleading to paint all autistics as innocent angels.
 I’ve heard of more than one instance of someone finding out the hard way their partner was both autistic AND had Narcissistic Personality Disorder and/ or ASPD.
 I even saw one share their diagnosis in a video I’m still trying to hunt down again.
 And here’s another video that speaks of this convergence also.

 By the way, there’s a recent study showing that up to 6% of ADHDers are narcissists.
 So.
 There’s that, too.
-This could explain why I kept feeling like Dr. Ramani Durvasula was describing ADHD traits as much as narcissism in so many of her videos (impulsive, insensitive, forgetful, future-faking) – there’s apparently a decent overlap there too.
+This could explain why I kept feeling like Dr. Ramani Durvasula was describing ADHD traits as much as narcissism in so many of her videos (impulsive, insensitive, forgetful, future-faking – i.e, make a lot of empty promises to keep the other person going/on the line) – there’s apparently a decent overlap there too.
 Again, NOT one-to-one!
 But not insignificant either.
 (Boy can we steamroll each other – please be as mindful as you can.)

-Anyway, here are some YouTube channels and sources I recommend for some relationship and life guidance for autistics.
+Here are some YouTube channels and sources I recommend for some relationship and life guidance for autistics.
 I’m sure there are more and I will keep adding to the list as I either find or remember them.
 (I’m in a hurry right now.)
 Many of them are either autistic and/or ADHD themselves, or have family or other loved ones who are also, and so speak from experience, not just book-learning.
 Yes, some use the outdated term Asperger’s Syndrome or Asperger’s and “Aspies”.
-I choose not to get my panties wrinkled (get upset) over this anymore – life is too short.
+I choose not to get upset over this anymore – life is too short, and I’m picking my battles.
+(I’m trying to stay housed right now, for instance.)
 You can get hung up on that detail, or you can harvest the wisdom they have to share to help your relationships and life while we continue to try to evolve the labels and language used over time.

 Good resources for CPTSD – a common experience for autistics: